-She'd watched him pace, agitated in a way she'd not seen since his Pon Farr, as he'd explained that the kironide was having some strange effects on him.
-His eyes, as he'd looked at her, had been full of some clouded emotion, and he seemed on the verge of reaching out for her.
+She'd watched him pace, agitated in a way she hadn't seen since his Pon Farr, as he'd explained that the kironide was having some strange effects on him.
+His eyes, as he'd looked at her, had been full of clouded emotion, and he seemed on the verge of reaching out for her.

 "Why don't you have Len check you out," she asked.